ramtinteymouri/myFlix-client/README.md

 ### movie-view.jsx

 This file contains the `MovieView` component, which is responsible for displaying the details of a selected movie, including the movie's image, title, and director.

+### login-view.jsx

+This file contains the `LoginView` component, which handles user login.
+It allows users to enter their username and password and submit them to the server for authentication.

+### signup-view.jsx

+This file contains the `SignupView` component, which handles user registration.
+It allows new users to create an account by providing their username, password, and email.

+### navigation-bar.jsx

+This file contains the `NavigationBar` component, which provides navigation links to different parts of the application, such as the movie list, profile view, login, and signup pages.

+### profile-view.jsx

+This file contains the `ProfileView` component, which displays the user's profile information, including their username, email, first name, last name, birthday, and favorite movies.

+## Contribution

+Feel free to contribute to the project by submitting a pull request.
+Please make sure to follow the code style and include tests for any new functionality.

+## License

+This project is licensed under the MIT License.